Yakov32/symfony-news/README.md

 ## Usage

 1. Create .env.local and override vars from .env with your own TWITTER API data.
+Also you can configurate collector params in services.yaml

 2. Execute these commands.

 ```python
 sudo docker-compose up -d

 sudo docker exec -it bash symfony-news-php-cli